 You can also try my Jam Thumbprint cookies for a similar melt in your mouth cookie topped with almond glaze.

-- Butter – We use unsalted butter in all of our recipes to control the amount of sodium.
+- Butter – I use unsalted butter in my kolache cookie recipe to control the amount of sodium.
 If you only have salted butter, that will work fine here, too.

 - Cream Cheese – Full fat cream cheese will give you the best results for these cookies.
 Be sure to let it soften at room temperature for a few minutes before starting.